NASA-IMPACT/veda-ui/docs/content/TAXONOMY.md

 Some taxonomies are specific/reserved for a content type.
 - Both stories and datasets must have a `Topics` taxonomy which will be displayed in a pill on the content card.
 - For stories, if the `Source` taxonomy is used, it will be displayed in on the content card.
-- Datasets should have a "Nature" and "Uncertainty" taxonomies which are displayed as icons.
+- Datasets should have a "Grade" and "Uncertainty" taxonomies which are displayed as icons.

-**Nature and Uncertainty**
+**Grade and Uncertainty**
 These are two special taxonomies related to datasets and are displayed as icons on the dataset card.
 Although they are added to a dataset like any other, can only have ONE value each and are restricted to the values below.